A paper-thin reason to leave is made by a character and accepted by the other characters.

 In The Great Muppet Caper, several Muppets walk out on Kermit when he says their plan to save Piggy might have one of them killed, with Pops saying he has a dentist appointment.

 At least one translation of Lysistrata has a woman claiming to be going into labor as her excuse to leave, using a bronze helmet under her clothes as her "baby".
 Lysistrata proceeds to point out that she wasn't pregnant the day before.

-In Mamma Mia, when Donna suddenly sees all three of her ex-boyfriends who could also be the father of her daughter she stammers something about cleaning out her handbag and hides.
-If I recall correctly, the exes aren't surprised ("Typical Donna!").
+In Mamma Mia!, when Donna suddenly sees all three of her ex-boyfriends who could also be the father of her daughter she stammers something about cleaning out her handbag and hides.
+The exes aren't surprised. ("Typical Donna!")